DaforLynx/ranger-ttrpg/Rulebook.md

 Having two sources of disadvantage does **not** alone impose double disadvantage.
 There is no double advantage.
 ### Critical Success
 If the final die rolled an 8 on its face, the player has made a critical success.
 If the roll is for a check, the result of the check comes with a little extra benefit, courtesy of the Narrator.
-A critical successes on an attack means the die can be rolled again and added to the damage.
-The extra die cannot be a critical success even if it rolls 8.
+A critical success on an attack means the die can be rolled again and added to the damage.
+The extra die does not count as a critical success if it rolls 8.
 ### Critical Failure
 If the final die rolled a 1 on its face, the player has made a critical failure.
-This means the result of the check comes with some kind of hindrance or complication, which may either come from the Narrator or be coordinated between the Narrator and player.
-Attacks (normally) do not critically fail.
+This means the result of the check comes with some kind of hindrance or complication, which may either come from the Narrator or be coordinated between the Narrator and player. **Attacks (normally) do not critically fail.**
 # Combat
 ### Actions
 One turn represents a "beat" of combat, enough time for a single exchange of blows to happen before both sides need a quick breather.
 Every turn consists of two actions.
 Moving is an action.
 Attacking is an action.
-Kicking open a door, dropping an object or weapon, drawing a one-handed weapon, pushing a button, saying a quick sentence, signaling, doing a fancy flourish, and dropping prone take no actions.
+Kicking open a door, dropping an object or weapon, drawing a one-handed weapon, pushing a button, saying a quick sentence, signaling, doing a fancy flourish, or dropping prone take no actions.
-Picking up an object or weapon, opening a door quietly, throwing something, cutting through foliage, getting on a horse, pushing something over, retrieving equipment on your person, stowing a bow, getting up from a prone position, and most checks take one action.
+Picking up an object or weapon, opening a door quietly, throwing something, cutting through foliage, getting on a horse, pushing something over, retrieving equipment on your person, stowing a bow, getting up from a prone position, or most checks take one action.
 Stringing a bow and picking a lock take two actions in a single turn.
 Other activities' action cost are up to the narrator.
 For example, sliding down a stairway while balancing on a shield could be a skill check and movement in a single action.
-If an action remains after a player's turn, they take a defensive stance and gain +1 to their dodge.
+If an action remains after a player's turn, they take a defensive stance and gain +1 to their Dodge.
 ### Attacking
 Rangers never miss their target when using their bow.
 In fact, players do not roll "to hit" in this system.
 Instead, they roll dice to determine damage.
 - **Bow** - d8 (optimal range: long)